(A Personal Essay)

 Those are the times when I pursue my other passion – writing.
 I write stories, essays, poems, and research papers.
 I write in both English and Filipino.
 It’s only a hobby.
 Yes, sometimes I get paid for the things I write but I am doing it primarily for the immense joy and sense of satisfaction it gives me.

-I have a lot of free time here in South Korea that I was able to create and maintain my own website (Hardpen’s Portfolio).
+I have a lot of free time here in South Korea that I was able to create and maintain my own website (M.A.D.
+LIGAYA).
 The said website serves as repository for my writings.

 Maintaining my website and creating its contents have been making me super busy so much so that I could no longer find time to be homesick.